dechainers/dechainy/docs/api/configurations.md

     * dechainy.utility.Dict
     * builtins.dict

-`ProbeCompilation()`
-:   Class representing the compilation object of a Probe

-    Attributes:
-        cp_function (ModuleType): The module containing the optional Controlplane functions ingress (Union[Program, SwapStateCompile]): Program compiled for the ingress hook egress (Union[Program, SwapStateCompile]): Program compiled for the egress hook

-    ### Ancestors (in MRO)

-    * dechainy.utility.Dict
-    * builtins.dict

 `ProbeConfig(obj: dict = None)`
 :   Class to represent a Probe configuration.

     Attributes:
         interface (str): The interface to which attach the program mode (int): The mode to insert the program (XDP or TC).
-Default TC. time_window (int): Periodic time to locally call the Controlplane function, if any.
+Default TC. flags (int): Flags for the mode, automatically computed. time_window (float): Periodic time to locally call the Controlplane function, if any.
 Default 10. ingress (str): Code for the ingress hook.
 Default None. egress (str): Code for the egress hook.
-Default None. files (Dict[str, str]): Dictionary containing additional files for the probe.
+Default None. cp_function (str): The Control plane routine to be periodically executed if needed.
+Default "". cflags (List[str]): List of Cflags to be used while compiling programs.
+Default []. files (Dict[str, str]): Dictionary containing additional files for the probe.
 Default {}. debug (bool): True if the probe must be inserted in debug mode.
-Default False. plugin_name (str): The name of the plugin.
+Default False. redirect(str): The name of the interface you want packets to be redirect as default action, else None plugin_name (str): The name of the plugin.
 Default None.
 (Set by Controller) name (str): The name of the probe.
 Default None.
 (Set by Controller) is_in_cluster (bool): True if the probe is inside a cluster.
 Default False.
 (Set by Controller)